Saghen/lese/README.md

 - [ ] API Review
 - [ ] Convert to Typescript/Add type defintions
 - [X] Convenience functions in helpers to reduce code size
+- [ ] Properties for modifying position of flex and grid children
 - [ ] Other?
 Make an issue or PR to request changes

 ## Features